mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 We expect that the Wifi and WPAN nodes can coexist cooperatively, as they both feature CCA and backoff.
 There is contention...

 It is expected that the Wifi and WPAN nodes can coexist cooperatively.
 Both feature CCA and backoff, so there is contention between the nodes of the two technologies.
 However, protection mechanisms in each don't work in the other; the transmissions are not not protected cross-technology, so as the acks.
 It is likely happen that they start transmitting during each others' acks.
 Also, there is no CCA before sending the ack in both.

+  to say:

+  - cooperative coexistence because there is contention -> cca and backoff
+  - but there is no protection, just the backoff, which is independent. they dont have timing info -> the acks are not protected
+  - the wifi might have more chance of accessing the channel because it waits less during contention
+  - the wpan has low traffic, compared to the wifi...ACTUALLY do we know wpan max throughput? -> its 112 kbps -> its actually 1/16th
+  - different tx power -> the wifi might be able to receive transmissions successfully during a wpan transmission -> but not the other way around -> actually, it works the other way around as well

 Different traffic, different timing, different duration.
 They might be able to receive the transmissions correctly (?)(is it working correctly?)